dementive/gsg/README.md

 - Subdivide map mesh into a bunch of quads so culling will work.
 Will need to figure out correct number of subdivisions, generate the meshes, and then do some UV adjustments in the Map vertex shader.

-- Use RenderingServer to create border meshes instead of using MeshInstance3D.
-On a real map there will be way too many of these to have each mesh be a Node.

 - Make a simpler version of Label3D that doesn't have to be a Node or Object for drawing map labels.
 On a real map there will be way too many of these to have each label be a Node.

 - Figure out how to draw curved text.
 I sorta got this working with a vertex shader on a TextMesh but it didn't work very well when scaling the text or when it had to change size.